PapenfussLab/gridss/Readme.md

 If libsswjni.so cannot be loaded, gridss will fall back to a slower java implementation.
 To ensure libsswjni.so is loaded, add the library using -Djava.library.path, or the LD_LIBRARY_PATH environment variable as per the JNI documentation.

+### GRIDSS_CONFIG

+Gridss uses a large number of configurable settings and thresholds which are, by default, hidden from the user.
+These settings can be overriden by specifying a configuration file to use instead.
+Note that this configuration file uses a different format to the Picard tools-compatable configuration file that is used instead of the standard command-line arguments

+When supplying a custom configuration, gridss will use the overriding settings for all properties specified and fall back to the default for all properties that have not been overridden.
+Packaged within the gridss jar is resources/gridss.properties (src/main/resource/gridss.properties in the gridss source code) which contains a detailed listing of all configurable gridss settings.

 # Output

 Gridss is fundamentally a structural variation breakpoint caller.
 Variants are output as VCF breakends.
 Each call is a breakpoint consisting of two breakends, one from location A to location B, and a reciprocal record from location B back to A. Note that although each record fully defines the call, the VCF format required both breakend to be written as separate record.